nickovs/irqtop/README.md

 `irqtop` was written by Nicko van Someren.
 It was inspired by an earlier program written in Perl called [itop](https://github.com/kargig/itop) written by [George Kargiotakis](https://github.com/kargig).
-I find that Pearl is largely incomprehensible, and in general it's a good idea to be able to understand your system tools, so I built a new version in Python instead.
+I find that Perl is largely incomprehensible, and in general it's a good idea to be able to understand your system tools, so I built a new version in Python instead.